daniel-frak/backity/README.md

 </div>

-Backity is a web service to automatically download backups of your games from external clients such as GOG.
+Backity is a web service for automatically downloading backups of your games from external clients such as GOG.

 **For instructions on how to use Backity, [consult the Wiki](https://github.com/daniel-frak/backity/wiki).**